Neksha/RblxWild-Bloxflip-Predictor/README.md

 Round id is for bloxflip but use server seed hash for rblxwild.com

-⭐ Using  ai trained games it comes up with a prediction from over 2863 games of trial and error.⭐
+⭐ Using  ai trained games it comes up with a prediction from over 2863 games of trial and error.⭐ Entering wrong round id will cuase a error most predictors do not do this.

 A predictor for rblxwild/bloxflip